 As part of the SH 30 Hampden/Havana Pedestrian Safety Connections Improvements Project, Denver and CDOT are adding sidewalks, enhanced landscaping and other amenities to enhance the pedestrian environment along Hampden Avenue and Havana Street, from approximately Dayton Street to Dartmouth Avenue.

-Construction began in Fall 2016 and is expected to be complete in Fall 2017.
+Construction began in Fall 2016 and is expected to be completed at the end of 2017.

 Go Speer Leetsdale will examine transportation connectivity and operational needs for all modes of travel within the Speer/Leetsdale Corridor, a prominent travel route for Denver residents and one piece of larger travel movement conecting people to I-25 to the west and to I-225 to the southeast.
 The corridor is roughly defined by Broadway to the west and Mississippi Avenue to the east; it also considers connections approximately a half mile in either direction of Speer/Leetsdale to the north and south.